Sulfur Fertility for Crop Production

 Sulfur deficiency symptoms follow a similar pattern in other crops such as soybean, wheat, and alfalfa, with yellowing of the plant, beginning with the youngest tissue.
 In canola, early season deficiency symptoms include yellowing between leaf veins, cupped leaves, and stunting.
 Late season symptoms are slender, cupped leaves that may be purple along the edges, delayed flowering, and pale yellow or white flowers.

 Historically, sulfur deficiencies were thought to be a concern strictly on sandy soils, but in recent years, deficiencies have become more prevalent across a variety of soil types.
 Sulfur deficiencies may appear on hilltops or slopes where soils are eroded and low in organic matter.
-Deficiencies are more common on sandy or other low organic soils because of their reduced ability to supply sulfur as well as losses due to leaching.
+Deficiencies are more common on sandy or other low organic soils because of their reduced ability to supply sulfur and losses due to leaching.

 Sulfur deficiency symptoms are typically not uniform across the field, more often appearing in spots or streaks.
 Symptoms may appear in places where soils are colder or wetter, such as low spots or high residue areas.
 This is because the rate of sulfur mineralization and the supply of available sulfate are reduced in those areas.